NorbertJay/Calculator/README.md

-# Calculator
+# Calculator by N2RCL

-## A Project in Computer Programming 101
+## A Group Project in Computer Programming 101 ME

-### The calculator must have the following simple functions:
+- ### The Calculator can be accessed by running the `calculator.py`
+- ### The Calculator UI is located in `calculator_UI.py`
+- ### The Calculator Logic is located in `calculator_logic.py`

+### Calculator Features:
+- Uses Tkinter for the Calculator GUI.
+- Uses Math Module for the Calculator Logic.
-- Numeric keypad (0-9) with decimal point
+- Numeric keypads (0-9) with decimal point
 - Can perform addition (+) , subtraction (-), multiplication (x), and division (%).
-- Capable of chaining multiple operations together (with or without parenthesis) and it must execute them in the correct order.
-- A delete button that deletes one character at a time
-- A clear button that deletes everything that is written on the screen

-### Other functionality goals for the project:
+- Can perform algebraic operations (square root, raise to the power of n, etc.)
-- Can solve trigonometric operations (sine, cosine, tangent, and its inverses).
+- Can perform trigonometric operations (sine, cosine, tangent, and its inverses).
-- Can solve other algebraic operations (square root, squared, raise to the nth power).
-- And other more (As long as we know how to do it)
+- Can switch from radian(Rad) to degress(Deg) and vice versa.
+- Can perform logarithm(log), natural logarithm(ln) and natural number(e)operations.
+- Can perform round, modular (%) and factorial(x!) functions.
+- Can perform other necessary functions: delete, clear all, equals, etc.
+- Has a pop-up messagebox when there is an error in computing.
+- The windows are resizable with a minimun size of 650 by 400 and upto fullscreen.

+#### You can accesse the basic version of the basic calculator by running `vers1_basic_calculator.py` and its GUI is located in `vers1_basic_calculator_UI` and the logic is in `vers1_basic_calculator_UI`.

+### Group Leader
+- Declaro, Norbert Jay V.         -  NorbertJay
 ### Group Members
 - Bequilla, Renze Joseph D.       -  Rensuy
-- Declaro, Norbert Jay V.         -  NorbertJay
 - Ibahay, Charlotte Maeven E.     -  maevx
 - Lido, Louie Jay B.              -  mao6530
 - Maguad, Nathaniel Ron T.        -  PnattheGreat